 HSTS Header insertion

-Really Simple SSL pro has the ability to set HSTS header for your website.
-In most cases this is done by inserting the HSTS header in the .htaccess file used by Apache and related webservers.
+Really Simple SSL Pro has the ability to set the HSTS header for your website.
+In most cases, this is done by inserting the HSTS header in the .htaccess file used by Apache and related webservers.
 Inserting the HSTS header in the .htaccess file is a reliable way to send the HSTS header when a user visits your website.
-However it is not always possible to insert the HSTS header in the .htaccess file.
+However, it is not always possible to insert the HSTS header in the .htaccess file.
 For example when using a webserver that doesn’t support .htaccess, or when the .htaccess file is not writeable, the plugin will insert the HSTS header using PHP.

 PHP header used for HSTS, so why a warning?

 PHP header will usually work fine.
 However, the PHP method is not as reliable as the .htaccess method.
-Caching plugins prevent PHP code from being executed resulting in the HSTS header not being sent and thus will cause the HSTS not to be set correctly.
-Because of this, Really Simple SSL pro will warn you about this.
-If you don’t use caching, you can let HSTS to be set using PHP.
+Caching plugins prevent PHP code from being executed, resulting in the HSTS header not being sent and this will cause the HSTS to be set incorrectly.
+Because of this, Really Simple SSL Pro will warn you about this.
+If you don’t use caching, you can let HSTS be set using PHP.

 Inserting the HSTS header without using PHP

 If your webserver uses Apache or a related webserver that uses an .htaccess file, making the .htaccess file writeable will allow Really Simple SSL to insert the HSTS header in the .htaccess file instead of using the PHP header.

 The process is different for Nginx webservers.
 Nginx doesn’t use a .htaccess file, but (usually) a nginx.conf file in which the HSTS header can be declared.
 At this moment Really Simple SSL will set the HSTS using PHP headers.
 Adding HSTS to your Nginx configuration is pretty straightforward.
 Nginx has written a detailed guide on setting up HSTS in your Nginx configuration.
 If you need any assistance with this, just contact our support.